mrkanister/dotfiles/README.md

 script itself.
 After that, it's mostly copying configurations to `$HOME` and installing new software from the `software.list` file.

+On the first run, you may have to execute it with the `--skip-update` flag, because it will exit if there were no new revisions to pull.

 ## Compatibility

 I am currently using `dotfiles` on the following machines: